Signetics 8X300

+A clone of the 8X300 was manufactured in the Soviet Union under the designation KM1818VM01 (КМ1818ВМ01).

+In 1982, Signetics released an improved and faster version, the 8X305.

 Architecture

 The device was supplied in a 50-pin DIL ceramic package and runs from a single 5V supply rail.
 An external pass transistor is required to complete an on-chip voltage regulator, which supplies 3V to selected areas of the chip.
 This helps contain the total current drain to less than 450mA.

 Clock requirements are met by connecting an 8 MHz crystal directly to two pins.
 Alternatively, out of phase signals from an external clock generator can be used.

 A second unique feature is a dedicated 13-bit address and 16-bit data bus to access program memory, allowing 8192 16-bit program words to be directly addressed.
 This allows ROM / PROM program memories to be directly connected without further hardware.

 A second combined 8-bit address/data bus, the Interface Vector (IV) bus, is used for data and I/O. Two control signals, WC (write command) and SC (select command), determine the state of the IV bus as follows: